Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

     * (required if using MPI) `mpi` contains the following members:
         * (required) `runtime` is the runtime that should be used.
 Valid values are `intelmpi`, `intelmpi_ofa`, `mpich`, and `openmpi`.
-          With Docker containers, it is the user's responsability to provide a container image that has the specified runtime installed.
+          With Docker containers, it is the user's responsibility to provide a container image that has the specified runtime installed.
 For Singularity containers, the specified runtime must be installed and loaded on the host compute node.